 Jianyu took that as his cue to leave her alone.
 The nausea was fading now, leaving hunger in its wake.
 It would be hours until the crew’s next meal.
-The ship ket its own time, unconnected to the daily cycle of any particular planet, but he was pretty sure that the clock was turning towards the time they had marked as the late evening.
+The ship’s crew kept their own time, unconnected to the daily cycle of any particular planet, but he was pretty sure that the clock was turning toward the hours they had marked as the late evening.

 Weyland had food in his lab.
 Jianyu hoped he wouldn’t have to fish it out of a vat himself.
 It wasn’t that he was disgusted by the practice of growing meat from stem cells; it was just one of those things he preferred not to see up close.
 Those big bubbles of flesh floating in fluid were only technically tumors.

 Weyland was still in the lab, reorganizing the equipment that Sera had pushed aside while she was working on the maintenance hatch.
 A vat of algae had been pushed against the fake panel she had installed, and Weyland was working on bolting it to the floor.
 If you didn’t know where to look for the metal that wasn’t quite flush with the surrounding wall, you’d never know anything was behind them.
 Weyland had propped his com screen up on top of the vat so he’d have something to watch while he worked.
 It was playing one of the ancient two-dimensional movies he liked.